rene3255/el-buen-conejo/documentation.md

 ## 05 Sun Mar
 Yesterday I solved through signals the issue of saving the rabbit entered into the cage field called "rabbits_number".
 So far, I'll be working in the feature to pass automatically the rabbit with status "Buck" or "Does".
+# 07 Tue Mar
+Running the Rabbit template I notice that the observations field is not required when it is created.
+So I decided to get of from de model.

+# 08 Wed Mar
+Was cumbersome day because I couldn't find the solution bad at end o the day I got the solution.
+I added two boolean fields to Rabbit model.
+Its function is to switch the status of the rabbit when is assigned as Doe.

 ## Scripts